 \subsection{Model Evaluations}

 \textbf{Downstream task evaluations}: Performance on downstream tasks post-adaptation was the primary metric used for evaluation in all the EEG-FMs.
 However, the clinical and non-clinical downstream tasks used for evaluation and the adaptation techniques varied significantly between them.
 The various datasets used for evaluation are shown in Table \ref{tab:datasets}.
-While most EEG-FM evaluations were restricted to either scalp EEG or intracranial EEG, two models, namely FoME and BrainWave, performed evaluations on both modalities.
-Furthermore, most FMs utilized common adaptation techniques, such as linear probing and fine-tuning, while some FMs utilized more esoteric approaches, such as proto-type-based few-shot evaluations and instruction tuning.
+While most EEG-FM evaluations were restricted to either scalp or intracranial EEG, two models, namely FoME and BrainWave, were evaluated on both modalities.
+Furthermore, most FMs used common adaptation techniques, namely linear probing and fine-tuning, while some used prototype-based few-shot evaluation and instruction tuning.

-Almost all EEG-FMs, except Mentality, investigated fine-tuning for downstream task evaluations, where the decoder is generally discarded and the encoder is retained for additional training.
-On the other hand, five EEG-FMs (i.e., Brant, BrainBERT, LaBraM, EEGFormer, and Neuro-GPT) evaluated linear probing, where the encoder is typically frozen and additional task-specific heads on top of the encoder are trained using labeled downstream data.
-The BrainWave model was evaluated using a prototype-based few shot learning, where class prototypes were created by averaging the latent representations of a few examples from each class and downstream classifications were performed by measuring the similarities to those prototypes in the learned latent space.
-Furthermore, NeuroLM, which was pretrained using an EEG-text alignment objective, was evaluated using a text prompting approach.
+Almost all EEG-FMs, except Mentality, investigated fine-tuning for downstream task evaluations, in which the pretext task decoder is discarded but the encoder is trained further using task-specific labels.
+On the other hand, five EEG-FMs (i.e., Brant, BrainBERT, LaBraM, EEGFormer, and Neuro-GPT) evaluated linear probing, where the encoder is typically frozen, and additional task-specific heads on top of the encoder are trained using labeled downstream data.
+The BrainWave model was evaluated using a prototype-based few-shot learning approach, where class prototypes were created by averaging the latent representations of a few examples per class, and downstream classification was performed by measuring similarity to those prototypes in the learned latent space.
+Furthermore, NeuroLM, which was pretrained with an EEG-text alignment objective, was evaluated using a text-prompting approach.
 The model was fine-tuned (instruction-tuned) using an auto-regressive prediction task utilizing EEG-text combined tokens, where the text tokens contained both class prompts and labels.
 Subsequently, the model was evaluated on various tasks by providing queries containing EEG tokens and prompts, for which the model predicted the class labels.
 In the following, we briefly summarize the evaluations performed by each EEG-FM and the results.